09 Apr Generating New Ideas in a Time of the Plague

 Given that in order to have a few good ideas you need to have many ideas, it is necessary to get into a mode of thinking has been best described as “open” — your mind is free to wonder, synapses are clicking and buzzing with connections — and stay there for extended periods.
 This is a “Goldilocks state” level of stimulus — not too much, not too little, just right, and that is highly individual.

 For me a fundamental building block is music, and the choice depends on what I’m doing.
 If it’s conceptual work with research, concentration, writing, generally working with words, it’s ambient or instrumental jazz.
 If I’m doing layouts or working with visuals (form rather than text), it’s grunge or fusion and usually rather loud.
 This is just something I have noticed — and it works for me.
-It is also a rather excellent reason to explain having a CD library of over 2000 titles… and a pair of rather pricey studio quality Denon earphones.
-That’s my excuse.
-(My friend Paweł Szczęsny has been writing about this just recently, and so now I know that science is on my side.)
+(It is also a rather excellent reason to explain having a CD library of over 2000 titles… and a pair of rather pricey studio quality Denon earphones.
+That’s my excuse.)

 Sound, the aural environment, is often neglected, or at least overlooked when designing work spaces.